 SLMPD Retired Officer Death Benefits and Contact List

-1. Notify the SLMPD Command Post of the Retiree’s death at 314 444 5622.
-The Command Post should contact Bureau 0f Community Policing, 314 444 5654, to have the retiree’s last assignment put out the death notification.
-Tell the Command Post personnel that you want a death notification (if you do).
-On weekends when some offices are closed the Command Post will have to do the Department death notification.
+1. Notify the SLMPD Chief’s Office of the Retiree’s death at 314 444 5624.
+On weekends leave a voicemail message (If you do not leave a message your call will be forwarded to the Real Time Crime Center (RTCC) 314 444 5622.)
+The Chief’s Office will contact Bureau 0f Community Policing, 314 444 5654, to have the retiree’s last assignment put out the death notification.
+Tell them that you request a death notification be sent out (unless you do not want a notification sent out department wide).
 The Bureau of Community Policing has the primary responsibility for funeral details when requested by the family of a retiree..

 2. The Benefits Section administers the SLMPD Death Benefit of $3,000, 314 444 5394.

 3. The Police Retirement System should be notified at 314 241 0800.
-Surviving spouse’s pension is 40% of the retiree’s final average compensation plus 15% for each dependent child up to 3.
+Surviving spouse’s pension is 40% of the retiree’s final average compensation.

 4. The Police Funeral Association pays a member’s family a $4,000 death benefit.
 Police Funeral Association can be contacted at 314 771 0923.

 5. If Retiree participated and still has funds in the Deferred Compensation Plan, contact Great West Life & Annuity, 314 241 1334.